Your first visit

 Once you’ve made an appointment, you will be sent a confirmation email.
 This email will contain all the things you’ll need to know about your appointment time and where to find us.

-It will also contain 2 forms for you complete.
-1) New patient registration 2) Medical history.
+It will also contain 3 forms for you complete.
+1) Patient information & consent 2) New patient registration 3) Medical history.
 If you clink on these links in your email you can complete the forms online they will automatically be attached to your Valley Osteopaths patient profile ready for your osteopath to go over before your appointment.
-Completing them before your appointment means that you end up with more time for treatment, which is always a good thing.
+Completing them before your appointment means that you end up with more time for treatment.

 In case it doesn’t work, or you forget or don’t have time.
 No need to worry.
 We have the means of filling out the forms at the practice.
 We just ask that arrive earlier than your appointment start time to give you plenty of time to get them done without feeling rushed.